Thursday, August 1, 2024

 [Photo by Johannes Plenio on Unsplash]

 The language used for this figure is drawn from the Hebrew Bible, especially the Book of Daniel and its vision of the “Little Horn speaking great things.”
-Paul and John did not simply quote those passages verbatim.
-They reapplied them in the light of what God did in Jesus, often in unexpected ways.
-If there is any hope of correctly identifying the “Beast,” we must seek it in Scripture, not the daily news headlines.
+However.
+Paul and John did not simply quote these passages verbatim.
+They reapplied them in the light of what God has done in Jesus, often in unexpected ways.

-John used the characteristics of Daniel’s “four beasts from the Sea” to describe what for him was a single entity, one “Beast.”
-In Daniel, the “four beasts” represented four successive kingdoms.
-However, John saw only one “Beast” that incorporated the animal features of all four of Daniel’s beasts, and he listed them in reverse order as if he were looking backward over the history of world empires.
+In Daniel, the “four beasts” represent four successive kingdoms.
+However, John saw only one “Beast” that incorporates the animal features of all four of Daniel’s beasts, and he lists them in reverse order as if he is looking backward over the history of world empires.

 AN ANCIENT STORY